yilmajung/yilmajung.github.io/_posts/2022-08-11-lookalike-post.md

 <p style="text-align: center;"><font size="2">Photo by Amir-abbas Abdolali, Unsplash</font></p>

+This standalone project was undertaken during my summer 2022 internship at **The Washington Post**.
+The primary objective of the study was to identify potential audiences with a higher propensity to engage with specific advertisements using lookalike modeling techniques

 ### Project Background & Purpose

 Digital news platforms function as intermediaries, bridging the gap between advertisements and their target audiences to promote products or services.
 This interaction involves three pivotal stakeholders: